 To enter, write a web location on the entry form below the title of entry (sharing sites like YouTube, Hightail, Vimeo or Dropbox are acceptable).
 Audio, video and web entries can also be submitted on CD or DVD (most formats are acceptable).
 Multiple productions can be on one media source as long as they are listed on the source menu.
 If you send in your entries, please attach a copy of Form A to each entry.
 Submit only one copy of each entry.
 There are no special labeling or color bar requirements for video.
 An entry may be submitted in more than one category at an additional cost.
 However it is not necessary to send an additional copy for each category.

-Platinum winning entrants who submit digital entries online will have the opportunity to have their work displayed in our online winner’s gallery if they grant permission on the online entry form.
+Platinum winning entrants who submit digital entries online will have the opportunity to have their work displayed in our online winner’s gallery or blog if they grant permission on the online entry form.

 The competition is open to all individuals, companies and organizations involved in producing any type of project involving digital media for external or internal audiences.
 To be eligible, an entry must have been produced after January 1, 2013.